schlackt/DHM-deconvolution/image-deconvolution-master/README.md

 the blurred image (if "Get Signal-to-Noise" was checked).
 This can be done by drawing a ROI of any shape around a noisy area and selecting “OK.”
 Then, a similar dialog will appear asking the user to draw another ROI around a region that contains a signal.
-The plugin will then carry out the deconvolution and open the deconvolved image.
+The plugin will then carry out the deconvolution and open the deconvolved image (if the user is not saving by frame).

 ## ER-Decon